1. Rejuvenate yourself

 Motels, well suited for those on a driving holiday, are dotted around town and many hotels and resorts are located centrally within walking distance to Queenstown’s vibrant CBD.

-Winter Pride 2020, 28 August - 6 September, paints the town rainbow for 10 days towards the end of the winter season each year.
+Winter Pride, held from 26 August - 4 September 2022, paints the town rainbow for 10 days towards the end of the winter season each year.
 Proudly the largest winter pride festival in the Southern Hemisphere, Winter Pride Queenstown includes an array of colourful events, dress up parties, comedy, music, games and plenty of fun both on and off the ski fields.
-Find out more about Winter Pride 2020 here.

 8. Retail and art scene